New York (state): Religion

-In 2014, the Pew Research Center released a study of New York's religious population, which found that majority, 60%, are Christian.
-Christians are followed by the irreligious (27%), Judaism (7%), Islam (2%), Buddhism and Hinduism (1% each), and other faiths (0.5%).
+In 2014, the Pew Research Center released a study of New York's religious population, which found that a majority, 60%, were Christian.
+Christians were followed by the irreligious (27%), Judaism (7%), Islam (2%), Buddhism and Hinduism (1% each), and other faiths (0.5%).
 Through another study by the Public Religion Research Institute in 2020, the majority of New York's religious or spiritual population were 67% Christian, followed by the irreligious (22%), Judaism (4%), Islam (2%), Buddhism and Hinduism (1% each), and other faiths (1%).

 Prior to the 1800s, Protestant denominations dominated the religious life of New York, although religion did not play as large a role in the public life of colonial-era New Netherland as it did in New England, with its Puritan population.
 Historically, New York served as the foundation for new Christian denominations in the Second Great Awakening.
 Non-Western Christian traditions and non-Christian religions did not grow for much of the state's history because immigration was predominantly from Western Europe (favored by the quotas in federal immigration law).
 The Immigration and Nationality Act of 1965 removed the quotas, allowing for the growth of other religious groups.

-The Roman Catholic Church is the largest Christian denomination in New York as of 2014's study (31%).
-The largest Roman Catholic diocese is the Latin Church's Archdiocese of New York.
-The largest Eastern Catholic diocese is the Ruthenian Catholic Eparchy of Passaic of the Ruthenian Greek Catholic Church.
+The Roman Catholic Church was the largest Christian denomination in New York as of 2014's study (31%).
+The largest Roman Catholic diocese was the Latin Church's Archdiocese of New York.
+The largest Eastern Catholic diocese was the Ruthenian Catholic Eparchy of Passaic of the Ruthenian Greek Catholic Church.
 The United Methodist Church was the largest Mainline Protestant denomination and second-largest overall, followed by the Episcopal Church in the U.S. and other Continuing Anglican bodies.
 The Presbyterian Church (USA), Evangelical Lutheran Church in America, and American Baptist Churches USA were the following largest Mainline denominations.
 Mainline Protestants together made up 11% of Christians in the state as of 2014.
-In Evangelical Protestantism the Baptists, non-denominational Protestants, and Pentecostals were the largest groups.
+In Evangelical Protestantism, the Baptists, non-denominational Protestants, and Pentecostals were the largest groups.
 The National Baptist Convention (USA) and Progressive National Baptist Convention were the largest historically black Protestant churches in New York.
-Roughly 10% of Christians in New York identify as Evangelical Protestants as of 2014.
+Roughly 10% of Christians in New York identified as Evangelical Protestants as of 2014.
 Additionally, the Eastern and Oriental Orthodox collectively comprised 1% of the religious demographic alongside Jehovah's Witnesses and other Christians; the Orthodox Christians in 2020's study made up 1% of the population, and Jehovah's Witnesses grew to 1% of the population as well.